PAINTING CLASS IN PARIS

 We can organize a Full Day Art Class for a group.

-If you live abroad, you can join the Painting Class for a short period, minimum 10 lessons fee (5days): 650€
+If you live abroad, you can join the Painting Class (among my group of students) for a short period, minimum 10 lessons fee: 650€

 Fees being paid in full, in advance.